RT-1904129/SVM-based-model/README.md

 # SVM-based-model
-Here I create a model which based on SVM Algorithim
+Here I create a model which based on SVM Algorithim \
+Problem statement will present in "ProblemStatement.pdf" .